Spectral functions of the strongly interacting 3D Fermi gas: Maximum Entropy method

 As explained in the main text, numerical propagators with a finite accuracy in real frequencies contain significantly more information than their counterparts in imaginary time or Matsubara frequency.
 Specifically, NAC aims to minimize the dimensionless distance from the Matsubara propagator in imaginary times

 where in our case the imaginary times $\tau_i$ are logarithmically spaced near 0 and $\beta$.
 The local relative numerical accuracy of the Matsubara propagator is $\sim 10^{-8}$.
-Consequently, upon discretization, only a few of the eigenvectors of the integral transformation are indeed fixed by the minimization of $|\chi(k)|^2\lesssim 10^{-8}$.
-Using an optimized grid with 400 points that take into account the known asymptotic decay of $\mathcal{A}$ at small and high frequencies and using cubic splines for the integration, only around 80 of the eigenvectors of the integral transformation in \eqref{eq:chi} provide meaningful information.
+Consequently, upon discretization, only a few of the right-singular vectors of the integral transformation are indeed fixed by the minimization of $|\chi(k)|^2\lesssim 10^{-8}$.
+Using an optimized grid with 400 points that take into account the known asymptotic decay of $\mathcal{A}$ at small and high frequencies and using cubic splines for the integration, only around 80 of the right-singular vectors of the integral transformation in \eqref{eq:chi} provide meaningful information.
 Consequently, at the given accuracy an infinite set of spectral functions $\mathcal{A}$ produce the same imaginary-time propagator.

 To resolve this ambivalence one needs to introduce some prior information.
 Using Bayesian statistics \cite{Jarrell1996,Sivia2006} one argues that instead of minimizing $|\chi(k)|^2$ the spectral function should maximize